JonnyJD/python-discid/doc/discid.rst

    .. autoattribute:: sectors
    .. autoattribute:: track_offsets
    .. autoattribute:: track_lengths

-   After you are done with the object, you should free the memory allocated for it:

-   .. automethod:: free

 The discid module includes a custom exception to handle specific problems: